Topics in String Theory and Quantum Gravity: Field-theoretical approach to quantum gravity

 \subsection{Kaluza-Klein theories}

-During the seventies and early eighties there was a good deal of activity in Kaluza-Klein theories.
-The main idea goes back to the 1920's when Kaluza and Klein \cite{Kaluza-Klein} tried to unify Einstein's General Relativity and Maxwell theory by formulating GR in $M_{4}\times S^{1}$, where $M_{4}$ is the ordinary $4$-dimensional space-time and $S^{1}$ is a circle of very small radius (typically of the order of the Planck lenght $l_{P}\sim 1.6\times 10^{-33}$ cm).
-By introducing coordinates $(x^{\mu},\phi)$ we make the Kaluza-Klein ansatz for the metric tensor in five dimensions
+During the 1970s and early 1980s there was a good deal of activity in Kaluza-Klein theories.
+The main idea goes back to the 1920s when Kaluza and Klein \cite{Kaluza-Klein} tried to unify Einstein's general relativity and Maxwell's theory by formulating GR in $M_{4}\times S^{1}$, with $M_{4}$ the ordinary four-dimensional space-time and $S^{1}$ a circle of very small radius (typically of the order of the Planck lenght, $\ell_{P}\sim 1.6\times 10^{-33}$ cm).
+Introducing coordinates $(x^{\mu},\phi)$, we take the Kaluza-Klein ansatz for the metric tensor in five dimensions

-where we have retained only the zero-modes in the fifth coordinate $\phi$ (this is equivalent to restricting ourselves to massless models in $M_{4}$).
-Substituting (\ref{U(1)KK}) in the five-dimensional Einstein-Hilbert action we obtain the gravitational action in four dimensions plus the Maxwell kinetic term $(F_{\mu \nu})^{2}$ for the 4-dimensional vector field $A_{\mu}$ and the kinetic term for $\sigma$.
+where we have retained only the zero-modes in the fifth coordinate $\phi$ (this is equivalent to restricting ourselves to massless modes in $M_{4}$).
+Substituting eq.~\eqref{U(1)KK} in the five-dimensional Einstein-Hilbert action, we obtain the gravitational action in four dimensions plus the Maxwell kinetic term $(F_{\mu \nu})^{2}$ for the four-dimensional vector field $A_{\mu}$, as well as the kinetic term for the scalar~$\sigma$.

-This scheme can be generalized to non-abelian gauge theories \cite{Cho-Freund}.
-To do so we consider the Einstein-Hilbert action in a $4+n$-dimensional space-time $M_{4}\times B$ where now $B$ is a compact internal manifold having $G$ as its group of isometries.
-Considering coordinates $(x^{\mu},\phi_{i})$ ($\mu=0,1,2,3$ and $i=1,\ldots,n$) the Kaluza-Klein ansatz for the metric tensor in $M_{4}\times B$ is
+This setup can be generalized to include non-Abelian gauge theories \cite{Cho-Freund}.
+To do so, we consider the Einstein-Hilbert action in a $(4+n)$-dimensional space-time $M_{4}\times B$, where $B$ is a compact internal manifold having $G$ as its group of isometries.
+Considering coordinates $(x^{\mu},\phi_{i})$ (with $\mu=0,1,2,3$ and $i=1,\ldots,n$), the Kaluza-Klein ansatz for the metric tensor in~$M_{4}\times B$ is